 Comparative Analysis with Other Countries

-- Countries like Sweden have abolished inheritance tax altogether.
+- Countries like Sweden and Australia have abolished inheritance tax entirely.

 Economic Factors Affecting Tax Rates